-Stockholders must notify the Corporate Secretary of their intention to participate in the ASM and to exercise their right to vote remotely no later than 05 April 2023, by registering at https://asmregister.atlasmining.com.ph and by submitting there the following supporting documents/ information, subject to verification and validation:
+Stockholders who intend to attend the meeting remotely must notify the Corporate Secretary no later than April 5, 2024, by registering at https://asmregister.atlasmining.com.ph and by uploading the following supporting documents and/or information, subject to verification and validation by the Corporate Secretary:

-- For Certificated Individual Stockholders (with physical stock certificates) - 1.
-Copy of valid government-issued ID of stockholder/proxy - 2.
-Stock certificate number/s, if available - 3.
-If appointing a proxy, copy of proxy form duly signed by stockholder (need not be notarized) - 4.
-Email-address and contact number of stockholder or proxy - For Certificated Multiple Stockholders or Joint Owners

-In addition to the above requirements, authorization letter signed by the other registered stockholders specifying who among them is authorized to cast the vote for the joint account and participate in the meeting.

-- For Certificated Corporate Stockholders - 1.
-Secretary's Certificate attesting to the appointment and authority of the proxy to participate in the ASM, to vote for and on behalf of the Corporation. - 2.
-Copy of valid government-issued ID of the authorized representative - 3.
-Stock certificate number/s, if available - 4.
-Email-address and contact number of authorized representative - For Stockholders with Shares under PCD Participant/Broker Account - Certification from broker, signed by authorized signatory, as to the number of shares owned
+- Individual Stockholders - 1.
+Copy of valid government-issued ID of Stockholder (and proxy, if appliable) - 2.
+Stock certificate number/s - 3.
+If appointing a proxy, copy of proxy form duly signed by Stockholder (need not be notarized) - 4.
+E-mail address and contact number of Stockholder (or proxy, if applicable) - Multiple Stockholders or joint owners - 1.
+Copy of valid government-issued IDs of all registered Stockholders - 2.
+Stock certificate number/s - 3.
+Proof of authority of Stockholder casting the votes for the shares signed by the other registered Stockholder/s, for shares registered in the names of multiple Stockholders (need not be notarized) - 4.
+E-mail address and contact number of authorized representative or proxy - Corporate Stockholders - 1.
+Secretary's Certification of Board resolution appointing and authorizing the authorized representative or proxy to participate in the ASM - 2.
+Valid government-issued ID of the authorized representative or proxy - 3.
+Stock certificate number/s - 4.
+E-mail address and contact number of authorized representative or proxy

-- by stockholder - 2.
-Valid government-issued ID of stockholder - 3.
-If appointing a proxy, copy of proxy form duly signed by stockholder (need not be notarized) - 4.
-Email-address and contact number of stockholder or proxy
+- Stockholders with Shares under broker account - 1.
+Certification from broker as to the number of shares owned by Stockholder - 2.
+Valid government-issued ID of stockholder (and proxy, if applicable) - 3.
+If appointing a proxy, copy of proxy form duly signed by Stockholder (need not be notarized) - 4.
+E-mail address and contact number of Stockholder (or proxy, if applicable)